Carry On Wayward Son: Release and impact

-"Carry on Wayward Son" was later included on all Kansas compilation albums (except for Works in Progress) and was heard on all Kansas live albums.
-It was certified Gold by the RIAA for sales of 500,000 units on December 18, 1990, and reached quadruple platinum, or 4 million, on November 26, 2019.
+"Carry On Wayward Son" was later included on almost all Kansas compilation albums (except for Works in Progress) and was heard on all Kansas live albums.
+It was certified gold by the RIAA for sales of 500,000 units on December 18, 1990, and reached quadruple platinum, or 4 million, on November 26, 2019.
 "Carry On Wayward Son" is 96th on VH1's 100 Greatest Hard Rock Songs.

-Ultimate Classic Rock critic Eduardo Rivadavia rated "Carry On Wayward Son" as Kansas' greatest song, saying it "combines their progressive and commercial instincts" and "fluidly shifts between studied technique and an infectious melody, culminating in a soaring chorus."
+Ultimate Classic Rock critic Eduardo Rivadavia rated "Carry On Wayward Son" as Kansas's greatest song, saying it "combines their progressive and commercial instincts" and "fluidly shifts between studied technique and an infectious melody, culminating in a soaring chorus."
 Classic Rock critic Dave Ling also ranked it as Kansas' greatest song.